This article was expert reviewed by Dr. Lori A. Russell-Chapin L.C.P.C.

-Also known as somniloquy, this disorder causes someone to engage in night talking while they’re asleep.
-It’s classified as a parasomnia, which is a type of sleep disorder.
-Other parasomnias include sleepwalking, night terrors, teeth grinding and even sex while asleep.
+Also known as somniloquy, sleep talking causes someone to talk while they’re asleep; this phenomenon falls under the umbrella term parasomnia.
+Other parasomnias include sleepwalking, night terrors, teeth grinding, and even sex while asleep.

-This occurrence is quite common in children, with about 50% of kids from the ages of 3 to 10 having routine incidences.
-Boys and girls are equally like to talk while asleep, and there could be a genetic link.
-Therefore, if a parent had this habit when he or she was a kid, then the offspring could be more likely to exhibit the same behavior.
+This occurrence is quite common in children, with about 50% of kids from the ages of 3 to 10 having frequent incidences.
+Boys and girls are equally likely to talk while asleep, and experts theorize there could be a genetic link.
+If a parent had this habit when they were a kid, research indicates that the offspring are more likely to exhibit the same behavior.

-Surprisingly, men have more reported incidences than women.
+Surprisingly, men have more reported incidents than women.

 REM Sleep Behavior Disorder

-The body remains at rest, nearly paralyzed, during REM, which prevents us from acting out our dreams.
-That is unless someone has REM Sleep Behavior Disorder (RBD).
-People RBD may indeed act out their dreams.
+During the REM phase, the body remains at rest, nearly paralyzed, which prevents us from acting out our dreams, that is, unless someone has REM Sleep Behavior Disorder (RBD).
+People with REM Sleep Behavior Disorder may indeed act out their dreams.
 Not only does this mean they could talk, but they could also get violent or even get out of bed to move around.

 Sleep terrors are more commonly associated with children, but they can happen in adults, too.
 During a night terror, the person may seem like they’re awake.
-They could be screaming, yelling, kicking and thrashing, and they’re frightened about some vision they’re having, whether it’s a dream or a hallucination.
+They could be screaming, yelling, kicking, and thrashing while they’re frightened about some vision they’re having, whether it’s a dream or a hallucination.

 The next morning, the person with the night terror is unlikely to recall what happened.